 Optional: Tskaltubo Spa

-Evening: Wine dinner at a family winery near Kutaisi.
+Wine dinner at a family winery near Kutaisi.
 Imeretian wines are made in qvevri (clay vessels) like Kakhetian wines but with different grape varieties and a lighter style.
-Dinner and tasting included.

-Today we cross from western to southern Georgia via one of the country’s most scenic and least-travelled mountain routes.
+Today we cross from western to southern Georgia via one of the country’s most scenic and least-traveled mountain routes.

 Morning: Bagrati Cathedral